 A CPS investigation is beyond frightening.
 What are your rights?
 Why does it seem like the investigator is interrogating me?
 The investigator keeps saying that this is not a criminal matter, but do I need a lawyer?
 Do I have to answer the questions the caseworker is asking?
-What is this Team Decision Making Meeting (TDM) and who is on the team?
+What is this Team Decision Making meeting and who is on the team?

 At the point of removal, CPS has 72 hours to either return the child, develop a “safety plan” approved by the parent, or file a Dependency action requesting the Superior Court place the child in CPS legal care pending further court hearings.
-During this 72 hour period CPS contacts the parent and invites them to participate in a “Team Decision Making Meeting” (also known as a TDM) at the local CPS office.
+During this 72 hour period CPS contacts the parent and invites them to participate in a “Team Decision Making” meeting (also known as a TDM) at the local CPS office.
 Often times the meeting consists of family members, friends, the case worker, service providers and sometimes the police.

-What are my rights regarding the Team Decision Making Meeting?
+What are my rights during the TDM?

 Foremost, the name is a misnomer and tremendously misleading to parents who are being accused of abuse or neglect.
 The implication is that everyone around the table is part of the “team” and the parents are there to assist in the decision making process.
 The facilitator of this “team meeting” is a CPS worker and often times CPS has already made a decision about bringing the matter to court before the process has even begun.
 In some cases, the paperwork has already been drafted and is ready to be filed with the court to begin the Dependency action.
 Designating this a “team” meeting when the parents are walking into this trap is like leading a pig to the slaughterhouse and calling it a vacation.